nautobot/nautobot/docs/configuration/optional-settings.md

 Default: UTC

 The time zone NetBox will use when dealing with dates and times.
 It is recommended to use UTC time unless you have a specific need to use a local time zone.
 [List of available time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 ---

-## UPDATE_CACHE_TIMEOUT

-Default: 86,400 (24 hours)

-The number of seconds to retain the latest version that is fetched from the GitHub API before automatically invalidating it and fetching it from the API again.
-This must be set to at least one hour (3600 seconds).

----

-## UPDATE_REPO_URL

-Default: None

-The releases of this repository are checked to detect new releases, which are shown on the home page of the web interface.
-You can change this to your own fork of the NetBox repository, or set it to `None` to disable the check.
-The URL provided **must** be compatible with the GitHub API.

-Use `'https://api.github.com/repos/netbox-community/netbox/releases'` to check for release in the official NetBox repository.

----